jrbmercado/EvilHangman-Commandline/README.md

 ## Purpose
-1. Practice implimentation of Greedy Algorithms
+1. Practice implementation of Greedy Algorithms
 2. Use of dictionaries and sets
 3. File handling
 4. Data validation and handling